reissbaker/dress-shoe/README.md

 ==========

-An wrapper around and extension of [SockJS](http://sockjs.org), allowing for namespaced channels of communication and cookie-based authorization.
+An wrapper around and extension of [SockJS](http://sockjs.org), allowing for cross-browser namespaced channels of communication and cookie-based authorization using WebSockets and NodeJS.

 Requires sockjs-node on the server, and sockjs-client clientside.